 Recipes

 There are countless ways to incorporate a bag of spinach into your meals, including trying out recipes from all different cuisines.
-One way that you can use a bag of spinach in your cooking is by making our Creamy Chicken Spinach Enchiladas.
-This quick dinner recipe comes together in about 40 minutes making it the perfect weeknight dinner for when you don’t have a lot of time to spend in the kitchen.
-For this recipe you will need one 12-ounce bag of spinach, saving you time cutting and preparing vegetables and giving you more time to focus on other tasks!
+One way that you can use a bag of spinach in your cooking is by making our Potato Black Bean Skillet.
+This quick dinner recipe comes together in about 35 minutes making it the perfect weeknight dinner for when you don’t have a lot of time to spend in the kitchen.
+For this recipe you will need one 6-ounce bag of spinach, saving you time cutting and preparing vegetables and giving you more time to focus on other tasks!
 This recipe is great for adding more leafy greens to your diet and is an excellent way to introduce picky eaters to a new food.
 This is a well-rounded and satisfying meal full of flavor and nutrients.

 In the mood for a more Italian-inspired dish?
-This recipe for Creamy Spinach Noodles is a fun and nutritious twist on your traditional pesto pasta and is sure to leave you and your family wanting more.
-The combination of one bag of frozen spinach, fresh herbs, and cheeses results in a creamy sauce that is perfect for topping spaghetti or even for spreading on a sandwich.
+This recipe for Pantry Pasta is a fun and nutritious twist on your traditional pasta sauce and is sure to leave you and your family wanting more.
+The combination of one bag of spinach, dried herbs, and cheese results in a tomato sauce that is perfect for topping any pasta.
 This dish is easily customizable- use whatever other noodle shape or type you have on hand and add your favorite roasted vegetables on top!

 Now that you have been introduced to a few different ways to add a bag of spinach to your weekly meals, it’s time to get creative and play around with this leafy green!
 Add a bag of spinach to your shopping list this week and see how many different recipes you can squeeze a handful of spinach into.
 Search “spinach” on choosehomemade.org to find all of our recipes that call for spinach!